chaotic-society/documents/README.md

-# Theoretica Lab
+# Theoretica - Documents Repository
-This repository stores the written documents produced during the research and development of the organization.
+This repository stores the written documents written during the research and development of the organization.

+## Directories
+The repo contains the following directories:

+- ### specification
+  Software specification and design documents for the organization's projects.

+- ### devops
+  Documents about DevOps practices used within the project.